jeevakalaiselvam/docker-node-express-redis/README.md

 A Simple Docker image setting up Node Express servers and a Redis instance for storage

-## Setup needed config in Docker Compose file
+## Setup required configuration in Docker Compose file

 #### 1. Port Mapping - Define the required ports for the application exposed